Reds vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Austin Hays and the Baltimore Orioles hit the field on Tuesday at Oriole Park at Camden Yards against Andrew Abbott, who is starting for the Cincinnati Reds.
-First pitch will be at 7:05 PM ET.
+Jonathan India and Adley Rutschman will hit the field when the Cincinnati Reds and Baltimore Orioles meet on Wednesday at Oriole Park at Camden Yards.

-The favored Orioles have -145 moneyline odds against the underdog Reds, who are listed at +120.
-The game's total is set at 8.5 runs.
+The favored Orioles have -175 moneyline odds against the underdog Reds, who are listed at +145.
+A 9.5-run total is set in this contest.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.